lbugnion/ms-glossary/README.md

 ### Submitting a translation for subtitles

-- Subtitles
-- Synopsis

-## In this repository

-### Subtitles

-This folder contains captions and subtitle files for the videos.

-> You can help us!!
+You can help us!!
 Are you fluent in another language than English?
 We can definitely use your help for translations!

 [Get started here](instructions/contributing-subtitles.md)

-### Synopsis
+### Submitting a synopsis for a new topic for Words of the Day

 This is where you can submit proposals for a new topic.
 You can also find other synopsis for topics already created, and inspire yourself for your own contributions!